InteractiveDataVis/Interactive-Data-Vis-Sp2020/tutorial4_timeseries/README.md

 - [ ] Turn this single line chart into a multi-line chart, either with this data or with your own.

-- [ ] Add hover activity to your path line or your circles using js, not css.
+- [ ] Add hover activity to your path line or circles.
+Try doing this only with javascript `.on("mouseover", ...)`, before resorting to the css method, `:hover`.

 ### Deploy